ZusDev/CS2-Anticheat-Defense/README.md

 └────────────────────┴──────────────────────┴────────────────────────┘
 ```

-## Detection Philosophy

-ACD does not rely on a single detection method or simple signature checks.

-The system combines multiple detection layers, including aim analysis, movement validation, behavioral consistency tracking, timing analysis and statistical monitoring over time.
+## How ACD Works

+ACD is designed to monitor player behavior as a whole rather than relying on a single detection method.
+Instead of looking only for known cheat files or obvious violations, the system analyzes gameplay patterns, player actions, and in-game behavior in real time.

+Unlike traditional anti-cheat systems that often rely heavily on isolated triggers or basic event checks, ACD continuously evaluates player behavior over time.
+Suspicious actions are not treated as immediate proof on their own.
+Instead, the system accumulates evidence across multiple gameplay situations and detection layers before determining whether a player is behaving unnaturally.

+ACD also operates using real-time engine-level monitoring, allowing it to analyze gameplay directly from low-level game events and command processing.
+This provides deeper visibility into player behavior and allows the system to react more effectively to abnormal actions, unnatural precision, impossible consistency, and other indicators commonly associated with cheating software.

-Even if one detection layer is avoided, other systems continue analyzing player behavior simultaneously, making bypassing more difficult and unreliable compared to traditional event-based anti-cheat plugins.
+Because multiple systems are always working together in parallel, bypassing one detection layer does not prevent the rest of the system from continuing to analyze player behavior.
+This layered approach makes advanced cheat bypassing significantly more difficult and unreliable compared to traditional event-based anti-cheat plugins.

+The overall goal of ACD is to maintain competitive integrity by identifying unfair gameplay advantages while remaining adaptive to modern cheat techniques and evolving CS2 engine behavior.

 ## ACD Official Discord
 <a href="https://discord.gg/d5uvMmUpuE"><img src="./discord.png"></a>